Arnaud73/ngx-matomo/projects/ngx-matomo/README.md

-# ngxMatomo
+# NgxMatomo

-This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.0.
+This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.3.

 ## Code scaffolding

 Run `ng generate component component-name --project ngx-matomo` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module --project ngx-matomo`.

 > Note: Don't forget to add `--project ngx-matomo` or else it will be added to the default project in your `angular.json` file.

 ## Build